Frequency Analysis of Fractals with Fourier Transforms

 FitBark / Comb9 Integration

-- How to get a low battery notification and more...I recently purchased a FitBark dog activity tracker.
+- How to get a low battery notification, activity tracking, and more...I recently purchased a FitBark dog activity tracker.
 I always check now to see if there is some kind of API available with products like these, so that you can capture and use the data in ways other than the manufacturer intended - it turns out with FitBark there is.
 Although you might think the primary purpose of a device like this is to see just how much running around your dog does, you kind of already know that - though the ability to compare that to other dogs can either make you feel smug, or guilty.

 Extreme Aquarium Automation